-How to Get Rid of Blue Jays at Your Feeders
+How to Get Rid of Blue Jays at Bird Feeders

-Free up your feeders for your favorite small songbirds by learning how to get rid of blue jays.
-One way is to give blue jays their own bird feeder!
+Free up feeders for your small songbirds by learning how to get rid of blue jays.
+One idea is to give blue jays their own bird feeder!

 Yes, they’re beautiful and recognizable, but blue jays are known for causing a ruckus at feeders.
 They are exceptionally smart, so it’s not easy to trick them with fancy jay-proof feeders.
 The best bet for how to get rid of blue jays is to give them space and a feeder of their own.
 Serve peanuts in a feeder or put sunflower seeds in a large hopper feeder in an isolated area.

 “I call blue jays ‘beautiful bully birds’ because they can empty a peanut feeder in less than an hour.
 I use a caged peanut feeder to allow only smaller birds, like chickadees, nuthatches and downy woodpeckers, to feed.
 The jays get their own cage-free peanut feeder,” says Deanna Frautschi, Bloomington, Illinois.